- Yale University (B.A.)

 - Washington Lawyers Committee for Civil Rights Under Law, Trustee

-- Adat Shalom Reconstructionist Congregation, Member, Board of Directors
+- Adat Shalom Reconstructionist Congregation, Bethesda, MD, Member (Long Range Planning), Board of Directors

 - Whitman Walker Health Legal Services Program, Steering Committee, Going the Extra Mile Benefit, 2012-2015; Co-Chair 2012-2013

-While Mr. Segall focuses his practice primarily on litigation, he also applies his litigation experience to the negotiation of protective contractual provisions in transactions involving environmental matters, and to the resolution of associated regulatory issues.
+While Hal focuses his practice primarily on litigation, he also applies his litigation background to negotiating protective contractual provisions in transactions involving environmental matters, and to resolving associated regulatory issues.

-Mr. Segall has had a commitment to pro bono work for his entire career, and currently serves as Chairperson of the Firm’s Pro Bono Committee.
+Hal maintains an active pro bono practice, currently serving as Co-Chair of the Firm’s Pro Bono Committee and as pro bono General Counsel of the Environmental Law Institute in Washington, DC.
 His pro bono litigation matters have involved employment discrimination, housing discrimination, HIV/AIDS, and special education.